-Information regarding the Nursing Entrance Exam, TEAS V, is found on the last page of the nursing application packet.
-Students go to the website, www.atitesting.com and click on “Register for TEAS”.
-Then follow instructions for registering to take the exam.
-All prospective nursing students must create an ATI account to register for the test by going to www.atitesting.com and clicking on ‘Create a New Account’, then following screen prompts.
-Testing is performed on the Bay Minette Campus.
+Information regarding the Nursing Entrance Exam, TEAS V, is found on page 9 of the nursing application packet.
+All prospective nursing students must create an ATI account to register for the test by going to www.atitesting.com, create a new account, then click on online catalog to purchase the TEAS V exam.
+Testing is performed on the Bay Minette and Fairhope Campuses.
 Specific dates, times, and place are listed on the ATI website.
+Call the Student Development Office for questions regarding testing.
 The cost for the test is $56.
 Payment is made on-line through the ATI website at the time of registration.
 The 5th (TEAS V) edition is required.
 It may be taken as often as twice a semester.
 Submit the highest score with the nursing application.
 Results are good for 3 years.

 Criteria for Transfer of Nursing Courses

 - Must meet minimum admission standards for the nursing program.

 Must possess a grade of ‘C’ or better in all nursing program required courses taken at another institution and possess a minimum of a 2.0 cumulative GPA at time of transfer.